Nakashireyumi/neuro-os/README.md

 # Neuro-OS
 Neuro OS is an forwarding method that allows Neuro & Evilyn to use the windows operatng system.
+> [!DANGER]
+> Use at your own risk.
+> Neuro-OS directly interfaces with the Windows system layer and executes actions based on Neuro’s or Evilyn’s runtime behavior.
+> This means your files, settings, and applications can and will be affected depending on their mood or state during use.
+> <br><br>We strongly recommend running this in a sandboxed environment or virtual machine.
+> <br>DO NOT install or run Neuro-OS on your main computer.

 ## Installation
 To install this application, you will have to download and setup the repository (An .exe package is coming soon).